 How to Make Bourbon Chicken – the Recipe Method

 Cook the Chicken.
-Heat the sesame oil together in a wok or pan to medium-high heat.
-Add the chicken and cook for 3-4 minutes, stirring often, until they begin to turn golden brown.
+Heat the sesame oil together in a large skillet or wok to medium-high heat.
+Add the chopped chicken and cook for 3-4 minutes, stirring often, until they begin to turn golden brown.

 Garlic and Ginger.
 Add the garlic and ginger and cook, stirring, for 30 seconds.